rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

         username=weblogic
         password=<weblogic password>

-5. Run the following commands to edit **nodemanager.properties**:
+6. Run the following commands to edit **nodemanager.properties**, and change parameter **CrashRecoveryEnabled=false** to **CrashRecoveryEnabled=true**.:

         [appfmw@fmwNode1 nodemanager]$ cd /u02/app/middleware/user_projects/domains/DEV_domain/nodemanager
         [appfmw@fmwNode1 nodemanager]$ vi nodemanager.properties

-   Change parameter **CrashRecoveryEnabled=false** to **CrashRecoveryEnabled=true**.

-6. Run the following commands to start NodeManager:
+7. Run the following commands to start NodeManager:

         [appfmw@fmwNode1 ~]$ cd /u02/app/middleware/user_projects/domains/DEV_domain/bin
         [appfmw@fmwNode1 bin]$ nohup startNodeManager.sh &

-7. To start the managed servers on node1, browse to **http://<Node1 Host Name>:7001/console**
+8. To start the managed servers on node1, browse to **http://<Node1 Host Name>:7001/console**
    and enter the credentials (**weblogic**/<weblogic password from Domain creation>).
    Start all the managed servers on node1 from the console.

-8. Configure the Reports server on Node1 as shown in the following section.
+9. Configure the Reports server on Node1 as shown in the following section.

 #### Reports Server Configuration on Node1